Using injectived

 block

-: the CLI waits for the tx to be committed in a block.sync
+: the CLI waits for the tx to be included in a block.sync

-: the CLI waits for a CheckTx execution response only.async
+: the CLI waits for a CheckTx execution response only, query transaction result manually to ensure it was included.async

-: the CLI returns immediately (transaction might fail).
+: the CLI returns immediately (transaction might fail) - DO NOT USE.

 Last updated